Sharaal/tech-talk-sql-injection-and-template-strings/6-what-about-knex.md

 It's horror to write if you know SQL and need to find out how to transform your queries into `knex`.

-`knex` is also NOT an abstraction layer to work with different databases.
+`knex` is also NOT an abstraction layer to work with different databases, e.g. the `.query()` method returns the raw result object of the database driver.
+And different database driver have different structure of these result object, so you need different access to the resulting rows or inserted IDs.

 [Next](./7-migrations.md)